 NOTE: Never give ibuprofen to a child under six months old.
 After six months, you can use ibuprofen.

-Are OTC pain relievers safe for babies?
+Using OTC pain relievers for teething babies

 This is not to say to never use Tylenol or Advil/Motrin!
 I’ve used both for my own children when they are in a really bad bout of teething.
 But I try save it for when the problem is severe: He or she has been crying/fussing for a long time at night and has swollen gums where a tooth is clearly working to pop through.
 I limit their use to a few days, and I switch out which one from day to day I use to minimize risk.

 The other trick is to be careful with dosages.
 Be aware: the volume of ibuprofen that you give your child is generally much less than the volume of Tylenol per dose, so make sure to know which medicine you’re working with (especially those times you wake up exhausted at 2AM to give your kid some meds).

 For some reason, infant pain reliever bottles don’t come with a dosage table on them (seriously, why?), but here are up-to-date dosage charts for both acetaminophen (Tylenol) and ibuprofen (Motrin/Advil).

 I’ll be honest, at 2AM, it’s much easier to click into the habit of stumbling into the bathroom and grabbing some Tylenol for a screaming baby than it is to actually think through another way to handle the situation.